mberry/blog-source/source/_posts/rust-macros.md

 tags: rust, development
 ---

-Rust macros are are powerful tools able to go beyond the capabilites of normal functions, this comes at the expense of debugging ease and readability.
+Rust macros are powerful tools able to go beyond the capabilites of normal functions, this comes at the expense of debugging ease and readability.

 <!--more-->